Funding and Prizes

 The terms and conditions of the prize are as follows:

 Postgraduates applying for the award should send an outline of their research project and the aims of their research trip electronically to the Association's Hon.
-Secretary, Professor Chris Tinker.
+Secretary, Dr Fiona Barclay.
 The deadline for applications is 15 July of the year in question.
 Applications should be submitted in advance of the trip, which may take place at any time during the the twelve months following the deadline for applications.